httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 When parsing this header field, unrecognized keys MUST be ignored and MUST NOT fail the parsing to facilitate the addition of new limits in the future.

-A server that supports the creation of a resumable upload resource ({{upload-creation}}) under a target URI MUST include the `Upload-Limit` header field with the corresponding limits in a response to an `OPTIONS` request send to this target URI.
+A server that supports the creation of a resumable upload resource ({{upload-creation}}) under a target URI MUST include the `Upload-Limit` header field with the corresponding limits in a response to an `OPTIONS` request sent to this target URI.
+If a server supports the creation of upload resources for any target URI, it MUST include the `Upload-Limit` header field with the corresponding limits in a response to an `OPTIONS` request with the `*` target.
 The limits announced in an `OPTIONS` response SHOULD NOT be less restrictive than the limits applied to an upload once the upload resource has been created.
 If the server does not apply any limits, it MUST use `min-size=0` instead of an empty header value.
 A client can use an `OPTIONS` request to discover support for resumable uploads and potential limits before creating an upload resource.

 ## Upload-Complete